+Number of Nominal

+shares Value

+'000 £'000

-ber of hares '000 Nominal Value £'000 As at 31 December 2022 and 2023 71 ,277 5,702
+As at 31 December 2023 and 2024 71,277 5,702

 All preference shares are non-voting, non-convertible cumulative redeemable preference shares.
 They are redeemable at par value on 31 December 2024, or, at the Company's discretion, at any earlier date and will accrue interest at a fixed rate of 10 per cent. per annum.
 Unpaid dividends accrue interest at 3% above Bank of England base rate until settled.